 - Skype ID: ivan_herman

 This file is in HTML+RDFa 1.1.
-Running the file through an RDFa processor yields the corresponding foaf file in RDF/XML file in RDF/XML or foaf file in Turtle file in Turtle.
+Running the file through an RDFa processor yields the corresponding foaf file in Turtle or foaf file in RDF/XML.
 I have borrowed and adapted the ‘tranquile’ style of Dave Shea from the CSS Zen Garden site.